CelesteHall/Adelinda/README.md

 Adelinda
 ========

-This site will be more the story that I've been writing.
+This site will be about the story that I've been writing.